 - Add the silken tofu, milk, nutritional yeast, almond flour, turmeric, mustard, cornstarch, Kala Namak, salt, pepper, onion powder and garlic powder to a blender and blend until completely smooth.

-- Warm a large sauté pan over a medium low heat and add the vegan butter.
+- Warm a large sauté pan over medium-low heat and add the vegan butter.
 Let it melt then add the crumbled tofu.
 Allow it to cook in the butter for a minute or two and then pour in the blended tofu mixture.
 Stir it all up and keep stirring it every few minutes until the texture is as you like it.
-It's best when it is silky and very slightly runny.
-That takes about 5 minutes.
-The longer you cook it the drier it will get.
-It will continue to cook a little once you turn off the heat so bear that in mind.
+It's best when silky and very slightly runny which takes about 5 minutes.
+The longer you cook it the thicker and drier it will get.
+Bear in mind that it will continue to cook and thicken a little once you turn off the heat so turn off the ehat just before it's perfect.

-- Once ready, check the seasoning and "eggyness" and adjust salt, pepper and kala namak as necessary then serve immediately.
+- Once ready, check the seasoning and "eggyness" and adjust salt, pepper and kala namak as necessary then serve.

 NOTES